 Photo Credit: H. Neleman/Riser/Getty Images

 The problem with pores is that when you don't treat them right they become clogged and enlarged.
 Coupled with dry skin, pores can look worse than they actually are.
 But there are definitely ways to unclog pores and amazing makeup products to give the illusion of having almost no pores at all.
-Here are some of the best things to do, and use, to handle your pore problem.
+Here are some of the best things to do, and use, to handle your large pore problem.

 In order to help pores do their "job" of allowing oil to flow efficiently, use a grainy exfoliant cleanser, which will polish off the dry, dead skin that's clogging them.
 We really like Burt's Bees Citrus Facial Scrub, because it's gentle enough to use every day and contains such nice natural ingredients as oats, orange peel, ground almonds and rose petals.
 Just be careful with grainy products.
 Use them gently and not too often.
 If you overdo it with washing, the body produces more oil in an attempt to replace it '- so once or twice a day is fine.